Virgin Media O2 Logo in white

 Yes!
 Fast broadband is important for working from home because it helps you stay connected to your colleagues and do your work more efficiently.
 If you need to send emails with large attachments or use cloud-based software, having a fast connection means that files upload and download quickly so that you can get on with your work without wasting time waiting for things to load.

-It also helps keep your video calls with colleagues’ crystal clear so you can hear everyone, and they can hear you.
-When you have a slow internet connection, video calls are more likely to freeze or drop, which makes communicating with your colleagues remotely harder than it needs to be.
+It also helps keep your video calls with colleagues crystal clear so you can hear everyone, and they can hear you.
+With slower internet, your screen can freeze or calls can drop out, which makes communicating with your colleagues remotely harder than it needs to be.

 How can I improve my home-working WiFi setup?

 To improve your home-working internet setup, start by ensuring you have a fast and reliable broadband connection.
-If your internet is slow, consider upgrading to a higher-speed package or switching our fiber-optic broadband to get the best performance at home.
+If your internet is slow, consider upgrading to a higher-speed package or switching to our fibre-optic broadband to get the best performance at home.

 You can also optimise your WiFi connection to make sure it reaches every part of your home.
 Try these tips:

-Place your router in a central location to get better coverage.
+• Place your router in a central location in your home for better coverage.

-Limit other internet activities (such as streaming or gaming) during work hours.
+• Pause heavy internet use (such as streaming or gaming) during work hours.

-If your internet is still unreliable after optimising your WiFi setup, it may be time for an upgrade.
+If your internet still struggles after optimising your WiFi setup, it may be time for an upgrade.
 We’ve got a range of superfast options to suit every home, and thanks to One Touch Switch, it’s now easier than ever to switch to Virgin Media.

-Be sure to take a look at all of our broadband deals and compare our speeds to find the best package for you.
+Be sure to have a look at all of our broadband deals and compare our speeds to find the best package for you.

 What broadband speed do I need to work from home?